[200] Accountancy MCQs for Class 12 with Answers Chapter 1 Accounting for Partnership Firms — Fundamentals

 How would you close the Partner’s Drawing Account:

-a) By transfer to Capital or Current Account Debit side
+a) By transferring to Capital or Current Account at Debit side

-b) By transfer to Capital Account Credit side
+b) By transferring to Capital Account at Credit side

-c) By transfer to Current Account Credit Side
+c) By transferring to Current Account at Credit Side

 d) Either B or C